carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .output}

-  This information may be confusing, let's take out our cheatsheet to understand some of its components:
+  This information may need to be clarified.
+Let us take out our cheatsheet to understand some of its components:

 |------------------------------+------------------------------------------------------------------------------|